Nine Habits to Wake Up With A Flat Stomach

 The combination of lactose and added sugars can cause inflammation and swelling of the stomach.
 However, if you think that yogurt is the best option to satisfy you at dinner time, try to choose a natural yogurt with no added sugar.

-Don’t miss: Dinners that will Help You Burn Fat
+Check out these Dinners that will Help You Burn Fat

 2. Do eight minutes of exercise before going to bed